dizhang168/shadow-dom-selection/OLD-selection-api-spec-changes.md

 #### setBaseAndExtent

-For example, we should modify the steps of setBaseAndExtent() by modifying existing step:
+We should modify the steps of [setBaseAndExtent()](https://w3c.github.io/selection-api/#dom-selection-setbaseandextent) by changing existing step:

 7. If focus is before anchor, set this's direction to backwards.
 Otherwise, set it to forwards.